Marbella-based lawyer Raymond Nesbitt goes on to explain the new changes afoot in rental laws in Spain.

 Larraín Nesbitt Lawyers, small on fees, big on service.

-Article also published at Spanish Property Insight: Holiday Rental Taxation in Spain
+Article also published at Spansih Property Insight: Changes to Spanish Rental Laws.

-Legal & tax services available from Larraín Nesbitt Lawyers:
+Legal & tax services Larraín Nesbitt Lawyers offers you: